Thanks for visiting

 • A more efficient rural supply system would be highly beneficial to the local community, with flow-on economic impacts to the broader economy.

 • Reviewing the rural supply system would enable the replacement of a network of open channels that are currently characterised by large losses of water through seepage and evaporation.
-Over 40 % of water supplied to the channels is lost before use.
+Over 40% of water supplied to the channels is lost before delivery.

 • An efficient rural supply network would benefit all Coliban Water customers (urban and rural).